What Are the Best Places to Stay in Thailand for Families in 2026?

 9. Koh Tao – Swings, Snorkels, and a Lot of Teenagers

 We lived on Koh Tao twice, each time for a couple of months.
-And to this day, my eldest, Lila, swears it’s her favorite place in Thailand.
+And to this day, my eldest Lila swears it’s her favorite place in Thailand.
 When I ask her why, she says, “Because of the swings.”
-And honestly, fair enough.
+And honestly?
+Fair enough.
 Almost every beach has one hanging from a palm tree, and she tried them all.

-Koh Tao is tiny and hilly and surrounded by some of the clearest water you’ll ever see.
-It’s a snorkel paradise.
-You don’t need a boat trip, just grab goggles, walk to the nearest rocks, and peek in.
+Koh Tao is tiny, hilly, and surrounded by some of the clearest water you’ll ever see.
+It’s a snorkel paradise, you don’t even need a boat trip.
+Just grab goggles, walk to the nearest rocks, and peek in.
+The beaches are beautiful, the sea is calm, and everything feels pretty easy with young kids, as long as you’re not pushing a stroller up a steep hill.

 Quick facts about Koh Tao:

-• Main transport: No airport—get there by boat from Koh Samui, Koh Phangan, or the mainland
+- Main transport: No airport, get there by boat from Koh Samui, Koh Phangan, or the mainland

-• Famous for: Diving schools, snorkeling, palm tree swings, backpackers, and clear blue water
+- Famous for: Diving schools, snorkeling, palm tree swings, backpackers, and clear blue water Best Areas to Stay in Koh Tao

 Hotel Picks in Koh Tao